• Skip to primary navigation

 What is the recommended dose of spironolactone for acne?

-According to Dr. Patrick Mahar, dermatologist, the typical spironolactone dose recommended for acne patients varies from 50 to 200 mg per day.
+According to Dr. Patrick Mahar, the typical spironolactone dose recommended for acne patients varies from 50 to 200 mg per day.

 What is the maximum/highest dose of spironolactone for acne?

-The maximum recommended dose of spironolactone for acne is 200 mg per day.
+Dr. Mahar says the maximum recommended dose of spironolactone for acne is 200 mg per day.

 What is the lowest dose of spironolactone for acne?

-The lowest dose of spironolactone for acne is usually 50 mg per day.
+Dr. Mahar says the lowest dose of spironolactone for acne is usually 50 mg per day.

 What happens if I miss a dose of spironolactone for acne?